lekpamartin/uptimerobot_exporter/README.md

 Exports all your uptimerobot.com checks for prometheus scraping, so you can use external, third-party checks in your monitoring setup.

-*Caveat: This does not (yet) handle paging, so if you have a Pro account with uptimerobot.com you might have more checks defined than this script will handle.*

 If you do not have a pro account, any scrape interval shorter than `scrape_interval: 5m` for this exporter will a) produce duplicated data and b) misuse uptimerobots API.